Thermal Evolution and Axion Emission Properties of Strongly Magnetized Neutron Stars: Formalism

 \subsection{Neutron star cooling}

-Neutrino emission is the dominant process that causes neutron star cooling~\cite{wijnands2017cooling,PRAKASH1994297} at early times and high temperatures.
-This process may remain the prime cause for $\sim 1000$yrs or even more.
-When the temperature of the star drops considerably, photon emission takes over as the dominant cause of cooling.
-The complex processes are also sensitive to the EoS of the star~\cite{Bhattacharya_2018,Potekhin_2020}.
-The nucleon direct Urca process (or cycle)~\cite {2016ascl.soft09009P}, involves $\beta$ decays and inverse $\beta$ or electron capture processes given by;

-These processes are conceivable in neutron stars only if the proton proportion (typically $\sim 11\%$ in neutron stars composed of only protons, neutrons and electrons rise above a certain threshold.
-Otherwise, simultaneous conservation of energy and momentum for these reactions is impossible.\\

-The NSCool is a Fortran-based, neutron star cooling computational program~\cite {2016ascl.soft09009P}.
+Neutrino emission is the dominant process that causes NSs cooling~\cite{wijnands2017cooling,PRAKASH1994297,PhysRevD.51.348,PhysRevLett.44.1637} at early times and high temperatures.
+The NSCool is a FORTRAN-based, NSs cooling computational program~\cite {2016ascl.soft09009P}.
 This package also includes several pre-built stars, many EoSs to build stars, and a TOV integrator to build stars from an EoS.
-The algorithm solves the heat transport and energy balance equations in full GR once pressure, density and mass profiles are given after solving the TOV equation for a particular Star.
-Assuming the star interior is isothermal and neglecting GR effects and by focusing only on the energy conservation equation, one can have a reasonable understanding of the fundamental characteristics of neutron star cooling~\cite{2022arXiv220604539B,2005NuPhA.752..590Y, PhysRevD.37.2042, PAGE2006497, YAKOVLEV2004523, PhysRevLett.106.081101}.
+The algorithm solves the heat transport and energy balance equations.
+Assuming the star interior is isothermal, and by focusing only on the energy conservation equation, one can have a reasonable understanding of the fundamental characteristics of NSs cooling~\cite{Beznogov_2023,Yakovlev_2005, PhysRevD.37.2042, PAGE2006497, YAKOVLEV2004523, PhysRevLett.106.081101,PhysRevLett.120.182701,Heinke_2009}.
 The corresponding equation following Newtonian formulation is as follows~\cite{Buschmann:2021juv}: